Southern Water: Medway Water Board

+North West Sussex Water Board

+The North West Sussex Water Board was constituted by the North West Sussex Water Order 1959 (SI 1959/552).

+Thanet Water Board

+The Thanet Water Board was created by the Kent Water Act 1955 (4 & 5 Eliz.
+2. c. xi) from Margate Corporation Waterworks, Ramsgate Corporation Waterworks, and Sandwich Corporation Waterworks, as well as the water undertakings of the urban districts of Broadstairs and St. Peter's and the rural district of Eastry.
+It also took over the Westgate and Birchington Water Company and part of the undertaking of the Mid Kent Water Company.

 Privatisation

 In 1989 the ten publicly owned water and sewerage authorities were privatised.
 This was achieved by transferring the water supply and sewerage assets, and the relevant staff, of the Southern Water Authority into the limited company Southern Water Services Ltd. Privatisation was accompanied by the raising of capital by floating parent companies on the London Stock Exchange, a one-off injection of public capital, the write off of significant government debt, and the provision of capital tax allowances.

 Takeovers

 In 1996 Southern Water was purchased in a hostile takeover bid by Scottish Power.
 Southern Water assets were considerably impacted during the period under Scottish Power.
 During this period, the bulk of in-house scientific laboratory services and assets were shut down, dismantled and sold off.
 In 2002, Scottish Power sold the company to First Aqua Limited.

-In October 2007, Greensands Investments Limited purchased Southern Water Capital Limited, the owners of Southern Water Services Limited.
+In October 2007, the company was bought by Greensands Holdings Limited, a consortium of investors representing infrastructure investment funds, pension funds and private equity.
+By 2019, the largest shareholders are JP Morgan Asset Management (40%), UBS Asset Management (22%), Hermes Infrastructure Funds (21%) and Whitehelm Capital (8%).

-In August 2021, Australian financial services company Macquarie Group bought a majority stake in Southern Water.
+In August 2021, Australian financial services company Macquarie Group bought a majority stake in the company.